AnesBenmerzoug/AnesBenmerzoug.github.io/content/posts/mlflow-model-versioning.md

 machine learning classifier versioning.

-Of course, one could easily compare accuracies ( or whichever metric you're using ) on a separate test set but that doesn't not offer the same guarantees as statistical tests.
+Of course, one could easily compare accuracies ( or whichever metric you're using ) on a separate test set but that does not offer us the same guarantees as statistical tests.

-For example, one may train two different classifiers on the same dataset and obtain the following results on a separate test set:
+For example, one may train two different classifiers on the same dataset and get the following results on a separate test set:

 | True Label | Model 1 Prediction | Model 2 Prediction |